 Turns out it’s actually a royal family tradition for young boys to wear shorts instead of pants until they’re about eight years old.

 “Trousers are for older boys and men, whereas shorts on young boys is one of those silent class markers that we have in England,” etiquette expert William Hanson told Harper’s Bazaar U.K. “Although times are (slowly) changing, a pair of trousers on a young boy is considered quite middle class—quite suburban.
 And no self-respecting aristo or royal would want to be considered suburban.
 Even the Duchess of Cambridge.”

 Hanson went on to explain that the origins of this tradition stem from an old rite of passage called breeching.
 Dating back to the 16th century, young boys would wear gowns or dresses.
 This type of garment made it easier for them to be toilet trained, plus it was easier to mend gowns to accommodate a growing child when money for new clothes was tight.
 Once they were about eight—the exact age varied by region—they would receive their first pair of pants or breeches.
 (Hence the name.)

-So while you won’t see young Prince George wearing christening gowns anytime soon, they are part of the reason for his short-centric wardrobe.
+So while you won’t see young Prince George wearing christening gowns anytime soon, they are part of the reason for the short-centric wardrobe he sported in his younger days.
 Now, check out these other dress code rules everyone in the royal family must follow.